anakadote/ImageManager/readme.md

 The getImagePath() method has five parameters, the first four of which are required:

-1. Filename *(string)* The fully qualified name of image file.
+1. File Name *(string)* The fully qualified name of image file.
 The file must reside in your app's `public` directory.
 You'll need to grant write access by the web server to the `public` directory and its children.

 2. Width *(integer)* Desired width of the image.